Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 Here, a variation of the third scenario exists.
 In this variation, the JSON object is not mapped to individual fields within the Lightstreamer item by the Lightstreamer Kafka Connector.
 Instead, it's mapped as a single string value.
 Unfortunately, Lightstreamer's delta delivery mechanism, which transmits only changed fields, cannot be used in this situation.
-However, similar optimization benefits can be achieved by leveraging available diff algorithms like `Json patch`.
+However, similar optimization benefits can be achieved by leveraging available diff algorithms like `Json patch`; it applies a sequence of operations to modify a JSON document, enabling partial updates and leveraging human-readable syntax.
 This approach is particularly useful for very complex structures that are difficult to map statically or when the client application needs the entire JSON object for specific reasons.

 These scenarios demonstrate how key-based filtering and selective field transmission can enhance the scalability, efficiency, and responsiveness of data distribution in real-time streaming applications.